- Mutton Bird

 … the life of a dance

 During the lengthy process of creating a new Bangarra production, ideas will change and surprising shifts in the original plans will occur.
 This is the normal nature of the creative process, and probably one of the most exciting things about making a new work.
-Importantly, the elements that do not change are the traditional stories and original cultural elements, which always remain respected and intact.
+However, the things that do not change are the traditional stories and original cultural elements, which always remain respected and intact.
 As the dance is performed over time, the story is passed from one dancer’s body to another as different dancers are taught the choreography.